Articles of Confederation

-As the Confederation Congress attempted to govern the continually growing U.S. states, its delegates discovered that the limitations placed upon the central government (such as in assembling delegates, raising funds, and regulating commerce) rendered it ineffective at doing so.
-As the government's weaknesses became apparent, especially after Shays' Rebellion, some prominent political thinkers in the fledgling union began asking for changes to the Articles.
-Their hope was to create a stronger government.
-Initially, in September 1786, some states met to address interstate protectionist trade barriers between them.
-Shortly thereafter, as more states became interested in meeting to revise the Articles, a meeting was set in Philadelphia on May 25, 1787.
+As the Confederation Congress attempted to govern the continually growing 13 colonial states, its delegates discovered that the limitations on the central government, such as in assembling delegates, raising funds, and regulating commerce, limited its ability to do so.
+As the government's weaknesses became apparent, especially after Shays's Rebellion, Alexander Hamilton and a few other prominent political thinkers in the fledgling union began asking for changes to the Articles that would strengthen the powers afforded to the central government.

+In September 1786, some states met to address interstate protectionist trade barriers between them.
+Shortly thereafter, as more states became interested in meeting to revise the Articles, a gathering was set in Philadelphia on May 25, 1787.
 This became the Constitutional Convention.
-Delegates quickly agreed that the defects of the frame of government could not be remedied by altering the Articles, and so went beyond their mandate by replacing it with a new constitution.
-On March 4, 1789, the government under the Articles was replaced with the federal government under the Constitution.
-The new Constitution provided for a much stronger federal government by establishing a chief executive (the president), courts, and taxing powers.
+Delegates quickly agreed that the defects of the frame of government could not be remedied by altering the Articles, and so went beyond their mandate by authoring a new constitution and sent it to the states for ratification.
+After significant ratification debates in each state and across the nation, on March 4, 1789, the government under the Articles was replaced with the federal government under the Constitution.
+The new Constitution provided for a much stronger federal government by establishing a chief executive (the president), national courts, and taxation authority.

 Background and context

 The political push to increase cooperation among the then-loyal colonies began with the Albany Congress in 1754 and Benjamin Franklin's proposed Albany Plan, an inter-colonial collaboration to help solve mutual local problems.
 Over the next two decades, some of the basic concepts it addressed would strengthen; others would weaken, especially in the degree of loyalty (or lack thereof) owed the Crown.
-Civil disobedience resulted in coercive and quelling measures, such as the passage of what the colonials referred to as the Intolerable Acts in the British Parliament, and armed skirmishes which resulted in dissidents being proclaimed rebels.
-These actions eroded the number of Crown Loyalists (Tories) among the colonials and, together with the highly effective propaganda campaign of the Patriot leaders, caused an increasing number of colonists to begin agitating for independence from the mother country.
+Colonists' civil disobedience resulted in the British enacting coercive and quelling measures, such as the passage of what colonists called the Intolerable Acts in the British Parliament, and armed skirmishes which resulted in dissidents being proclaimed rebels.
+These actions eroded the number of colonists continuing to be Loyalists to the Crown.
+Together with the highly effective propaganda campaign of the Patriot leaders, they caused an increasing number of colonists to begin agitating for independence from the mother country.
 In 1775, with events outpacing communications, the Second Continental Congress began acting as the provisional government for the United Colonies.

-It was an era of constitution writing—most states were busy at the task—and leaders felt the new nation must have a written constitution; a "rulebook" for how the new nation should function.
-During the war, Congress exercised an unprecedented level of political, diplomatic, military and economic authority.
-It adopted trade restrictions, established and maintained an army, issued fiat money, created a military code and negotiated with foreign governments.
+It was an era of constitution writing, with most states actively engaged in drafting their own frameworks of governance.
+National leaders believed that the new nation required a written constitution a "rulebook" outlining how it should function.
+During the war, Congress exercised an unprecedented level of political, diplomatic, military, and economic authority.
+It imposed trade restrictions, established and maintained an army, issued fiat currency, enacted a military code, and conducted negotiations with foreign governments.